 The unit of analysis for all child and childcare benefits is the family consisting of the head, spouse or cohabitant partner and children under 16 years or under 19 years if studying at basic, upper secondary or vocational school.
+From June 2021, once an eligible child reaches the age of 19, the allowance will be paid until the end of the current academic year or in-service training course or until the student is removed from the list of the school or in-service training course.
 There is no income test.
-Eligible children living in the household, but without parents (i.e. so-called "loose children"), are also counted as dependent children.
+Eligible children living in the household, but without parents (i.e., so-called "loose children"), are also counted as dependent children.

 The benefit is paid monthly to one of the parents, based on the number of eligible children.
 In 2016 the amount for the first two children was 50 EUR per month, the amount for third and any subsequent child was 100 EUR, and it remained the same for 2017.
-From the beginning of 2018, the child allowance for the first and second child was raised to 55 EUR per month, the amount for third and any subsequent child remained unchanged, i.e. 100 EUR.
+From the beginning of 2018, the child allowance for the first and second child was raised to 55 EUR per month, the amount for third and any subsequent child remained unchanged, i.e., 100 EUR.
 As of 1 January 2019, the child allowance for the first and second child is 60 EUR per month; the allowance for the third and any subsequent child is 100 EUR per month.
 In 2020 and 2021, the amount of the child allowance remained unchanged (60 EUR and 100 EUR).

 Note that we have monthly family benefits, while the age variable is recorded as of at the end of income year, therefore, we do not know how many months exactly children are eligible for.
-We have chosen to oversimulate the benefit by assuming eligibility for the whole year when reaching the age limit, i.e. also including the age limits like 16 and 19 in the case of child allowance, instead of undersimulating (assuming no eligibility for the year when reaching the age limit) as this results in a better match with corresponding age profiles and the aggregate results from the register data.
+We have chosen to oversimulate the benefit by assuming eligibility for the whole year when reaching the age limit, i.e., also including the age limits like 16 and 19 in the case of child allowance, instead of undersimulating (assuming no eligibility for the year when reaching the age limit) as this results in a better match with corresponding age profiles and the aggregate results from the register data.